crackernutter/EsriRESTScraper/README.md

 ### Issues:

-1. The method only supports creating a feature class in a geodatabase, not a shapefile or SDE supported geodatabase.
+1. The method only supports creating a feature class in a geodatabase (enterprise or local), not a shapefile.
 If someone wants to modify this to support creating other types of workspaces, please do so!!
 2. Multipoint geometry is not supported.
 Only polygon, polyline, and point geometries are supported.
 3. Some field types are not supported either, although the most common ones are: text, date, short, long, double, float.